stipefrkovic/bunq-hackathon/README.md

 **Bunq Hot Spots**

-This is the back-end application created in the 6th edition of the Bunq Hackathon.
+This is the back-end application of _Bunq Hot Spots _created in the 6th edition of the Bunq Hackathon.
 The main features are authentication, bank payment record matching and RAG/LLM-powered _experience_suggestions.

 ## Setup